EttusResearch/uhd/host/docs/images.rst

 Images Overview
 ------------------------------------------------------------------------
 Every USRP device must be loaded with special firmware and FPGA images.
-The methods of loading images into the device varies among devices:
+The methods of loading images into the device vary among devices:

 * **USRP1:** The host code will automatically load the firmware and FPGA at runtime.
 * **USRP2:** The user must manually write the images onto the USRP2 SD card.